xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 }
 ```

-and we want to build `bat` using the template we have crafted in the previous
+and we want to build `bat` using the template we crafted in the previous part of
-part of the tutorial:
+the tutorial:

 ```bash
 # Template file for 'bat'